DiedrikDM/angularsamples/README.md

-# angular2samples
+# angularsamples
-angular 2 samples for a quick demo
+angular samples for a quick demo